catamphetamine/easy-react-form/README.md

   * `submitting(reduxState, props) => boolean` — a function that determines by analysing current Redux state (having access to the `props`) if the form is currently being submitted.
 If this option is specified then `submitting : boolean` property will be injected into the decorated form component, and also all `<Field/>`s will be `disabled` while the form is `submitting`, and also the `<Submit/>` button will be passed `busy={true}` property.
 Alternatively `submitting` boolean property can be passed to the decorated form component via `props` and it would have the same effect.
 By default, if the form submission function returns a `Promise` then the form's `submitting` flag will be set to `true` upon submit until the returned `Promise` is either resolved or rejected.
 This extra `submitting` setting complements the `Promise` based one.

   * `autofocus : boolean` — by default the form focuses itself upon being mounted

+  * `validateVisitedFields : boolean` – set to `true` to enable form fields validation on "blur" event (i.e. when a user focuses out of a field it gets validated)

   * `methods : [String]` — takes an optional array of method names which will be proxied to the decorated component instance